jharris4/html-webpack-tags-plugin/README.md

 _____

-Using `HtmlWebpackIncludeAssetsPlugin` and `CopyWebpackPlugin` to include assets to `html-webpack-plugin` template :
+Using `HtmlWebpackTagsPlugin` and `CopyWebpackPlugin` to include assets to `html-webpack-plugin` template :

 ```javascript
 plugins: [